oswaldoludwig/Parallel-Seq2Seq/README.md

 ![alt text](https://github.com/oswaldoludwig/Parallel-Seq2Seq/blob/master/eq2.png)

 where *v<sub>t</sub>* is the input to the forget gate and σ is the sigmoid function ranging from 0 to 1.
 Therefore, due to σ, the above product can decay to zero exponentially.
 Regarding forgetting encoder output during decoder steps, this occurs in the canonical seq2seq model because the encoder output is only used to initialize the decoder state.
-The LSTM state, h, is adjusted for each decoding step as follows [1]:
+The LSTM state, *h*, is adjusted for each decoding step as follows [1]:

 ![alt text](https://github.com/oswaldoludwig/Parallel-Seq2Seq/blob/master/eq3.png)

-where *x* is the decoder input (the encoder output) *y<sub>i</sub>* is the decoder output at step *i*, *f<sub>α</sub>* represents the set of operations that the input and forget gates apply on the state variables, and *α* is the parameter set of these gates.
+where **x** is the decoder input (the encoder output) *y<sub>i</sub>* is the decoder output at step *i*, *f<sub>α</sub>* represents the set of operations that the input and forget gates apply on the state variables, and *α* is the parameter set of these gates.
-Note that the nested application of operations on *x*, such as the operation applied by the forget gate, can erase the contextual information along the decoder iterations.
-My architecture models p(*y*|*x*) like this:
+Note that the nested application of operations on **x**, such as the operation applied by the forget gate, can erase the contextual information along the decoder iterations.
+My architecture models p(**y**|**x**) like this:

 ![alt text](https://github.com/oswaldoludwig/Parallel-Seq2Seq/blob/master/eq4.png)